atan0168/mirrox/README.md

 ### Privacy-First Design

-- **No PII stored on backend** - All user data stays on device using encrypted MMKV storage
+- **No PII stored on backend** - All user data stays on device using encrypted storage (SQLCipher for health history; MMKV for key‑value data)
 - **Backend as proxy** - Server only proxies external API calls and provides air quality data
 - **Local-first architecture** - User profiles, health data, and preferences stored exclusively on device